ArnauGarciaDuran/DiSCO/README.md

 - **Input:**
   - A file with experimental χT vs T data.
-  - A `parameters.dat` file with initial guesses of the thermodynamic parameters (ΔH, ΔS, W, γ).
+  - A `parameters.dat` file with initial guesses of the thermodynamic parameters (ΔH, ΔS, W, γ) as well as the theoretical maximum and minimum χT value.

 - **Output:**
   - Optimized values of ΔH, ΔS, W, γ.
-  - Plots of experimental vs fitted χT curves.
-  - Text files with fitted results stored in `/output/`.
+  - Plot of experimental vs fitted χT curves stored in `/output/`.

 ---

 ### 🔹 [DiSCO-Comp-Exp](./DiSCO-Comp-Exp/)

 - **Input:**
-  - A `parameters.dat` file with general settings (R, Tini, Tfin, dT).
+  - A `parameters.dat` file with general settings (Tini, Tfin, dT, print_txt).
-  - An `input.dat` file with thermodynamic parameters (ΔH, ΔS, ΔH₁, ΔS₁) for one or multiple systems.
+  - An `input.dat` file with thermodynamic parameters (ΔH, ΔS, ΔH₁, ΔS₁, γ) for one or multiple systems.

 - **Output:**
   - Transition temperatures (T<sub>1/2</sub>, QS–SS, QQ–QS).
   - Classification of the transition (one-step or two-step).
-  - Plots of χT vs T, molar fractions, and heat capacity.
+  - Plots of χT vs T, molar fractions, and heat capacity saved in `/output/`.
-  - Numerical results saved in `/output/` for further analysis.
+  - Numerical results saved in `.txt` format if `print_txt=1` in the input.

 ---